labib-islam/StudentTradeHub-V2/Timeline/0_Project Ideas/Documentation_Plan.md

 •	Begin implementing assigned tasks and submit pull requests for review.
 •	Schedule the next meeting to evaluate progress and resolve any setup challenges.

+10/18
+RECAP OF TODAY'S MEETING

+Discussion Summary
+Today’s meeting focused on kicking off Milestone 2, which focuses on building the main parts of the project that let users list, manage, and view products.
+We talked about who is handling each task, how the backend and frontend connect, and what progress has been made since the last sprint.

+The team confirmed that the backend and frontend are now connected properly.
+Product routes have been set up, and work has started on the main pages and forms for showing and managing products and user profiles.

+Planned Tasks
+• Backend: Implement the Product Schema to define the data structure for listings.
+• Backend: Develop full CRUD operations (Create, Read, Update, Delete) for product management.
+• Frontend: Build product listing pages, along with add/edit product forms and reusable UI components.
+• Backend: Add profile management features, including view, edit, and password change functionalities.
+• Frontend: Develop a user dashboard to display user details, along with profile editing forms and related UI components.
+• Frontend: Create the navigation bar, configure routes, and establish navigation between pages.
+• Frontend: Implement a search feature to allow users to find products quickly and efficiently.

+Next Steps
+The team agreed to complete the current tasks before the project progress day so we can present a demo version of the system and be on track.